-By Jo Anderson.
-Last Updated 30th January 2024.
+Last Updated 1st August 2025.
 Welcome to this guide to toe amputation compensation.
 If you’ve had to have a toe cut off after an accident, or the toe amputation happened as part of an accident in which someone else was to blame, you might be interested in learning more about amputation claims for a partial disability.

 Below, we explain how to calculate toe amputation settlement amounts and discuss how our amputation solicitors could help with amputated toe compensation claims.
 We aim to answer the question of ‘how much compensation can you get for losing a toe?’

-As well as explaining how much compensation for a toe amputation from NHS negligence you could receive, we also advise you about the evidence you could need to make a claim for a toe severed due to negligence.
+As well as explaining personal injury compensation, we also advise you about the evidence you could need to make a claim for a toe severed due to an accident that wasn’t your fault.

-This guide covers both claims made by members of the public, and also claims by employees due to accidents at work resulting in an injured toe.
+This guide covers both claims made by members of the public and employees due to accidents at work resulting in an injured toe.
 If you believe you have a reason to make a personal injury claim for an amputated toe, then this guide is for you.

 Select a Section: